Skip to main content

 What are the best Tasmanian seafood experiences?

 A remote island bordered by crisp seas; Tasmanian seafood takes the cake.
 For the best seafood in Tasmania, taste oysters, abalone, scallops and crayfish fresh from the source, or head to one of Tasmania’s fine seafood restaurants for an experimental feed (urchin pasta, anyone?).
-Hit up a seafood market in Tasmania or a festival dedicated to the humble scallop, tour an abalone-drying facility, or live it up on a seafood cruise while a diver gathers and barbecues the fresh catch before your eyes.
+Hit up a seafood market in Tasmania or a festival dedicated to the humble scallop, an abalone-drying facility or live it up on a seafood cruise while a diver gathers and barbecues the fresh catch before your eyes.
 Here are the top seafood experiences in Tasmania.

 What is the top Coles Bay accommodation?